OpenTTD/OpenTTD/readme.txt

 4.1.3) Original Transport Tycoon Deluxe music
 ------ --------------------------------------
-If you want the TTD music, copy the gm/ folder from the Windows version of TTD to your OpenTTD folder (not your data folder - also explained in the following sections).
-The music from the DOS version does not work.
+If you want the Transport Tycoon Deluxe music, copy the gm/ folder from the Windows version of Transport Tycoon Deluxe to your OpenTTD folder (not your data folder - also explained in the following sections).
+The music from the DOS version as well as the original Transport Tycoon does not work.

 4.1.4) AIs
 ------ ---